knative/docs/contributing/STEERING-COMMITTEE.md

 ## Charter

-1. Define, evolve, and defend the vision, values, mission, and scope of the project.
+1. Define, evolve, and promote the vision, values, mission, and scope of the project.
 1. Define and evolve project governance structures and policies, including project roles and how collaborators become members, approvers, leads, and/or administrators.
 This includes policy for the creation and